Inedo/inedo-docs/Content/proget/feeds/conan/howto-conan-publish.md

 order: 2
 ---

-ProGet lets you set up private repositories for your [Conan](https://conan.io) packages, allowing you to upload them from a local source, store, and install them internally.
+ProGet lets you set up private repositories for your [Conan](https://conan.io) recipes/packages, allowing you to upload them from a local source, store, and install them internally.

 In this article we will cover how to create a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to act as a private Conan package repository, as well as covering how to create, publish, and install packages from this feed.